e271828e/Flight.jl/prototypes/kernel/NOTES.md

   flat list, the wiring endpoints, the read path and the exported face all land identically.
 The default is `nothing`, and `TupleRoster` sitting beside `TransparentRoster` in the same file is the control.
-- **The collision check is general; bare keys only make it reachable.** A bare key against a sibling component field, and a bare key against another container's composite name, are one error naming both parties by provenance.
+- **The collision family has three arms, and each names both parties.** The duplicate-*name* check is the general one, written over the collected list rather than over the transparent case: a bare key against a sibling component field, and a bare key against another container's composite name, are one error there.
+The other two arms exist because no child name collides at all, so that check can see neither — an element keyed with its own field's name, which `sample_times`' field-name sugar already spells, and one keyed with a sibling *container* field's name **where that field contributes children**, which shadows the `"field/key"` grammar reaching them.
+Both are refused where the bare key is formed, in the same naming-both-parties form the general arm uses.
+The qualifier is pinned by the same parametric type one instantiation
-  The self-named case — an element keyed with its own field's name — is refused where the bare key is formed, because that is the ambiguity §8.5 hands to the same error.
+  apart: populated, the bare key is refused; empty, it stands and both the wiring register and the reads resolve it to the bare child — an empty container reaches nothing, so nothing is shadowed, and the value cannot tell it from empty inert data anyway.
 The declaration itself is checked too: a component field and an absent name are refused alike.
 - **Bare rate keys drive the grid the composite ones did.** The same two children under the same two `sample_times` entries compile to the same `(D, Φ)` pairs whether the container is transparent (`a`, `b`) or not